-Diabetes self-management training, diab services, and supplies

-For all people who have diabetes (insulin and users).
-Covered services include:

-- Supplies to monitor your blood glucose: Blo monitor, blood glucose test strips, lancet dev lancets, and glucose-control solutions for ch accuracy of test strips and monitors. - For people with diabetes who have severe d disease: One pair per calendar year of therap custom-molded shoes (including inserts prosuch shoes) and two additional pairs of inserts pair of depth shoes and three pairs of inserts including the non-customized removable inserts provided with such shoes).
-Coverage include - Diabetes self-management training is covered certain conditions.

-Orthopedic and Orthotic devices require prior authorization (approval in advance) to be cove cost is over \$800.
+Services that are covered for you What you must pay when you get these services Diabetes self-management training, diabetic services, and supplies For all people who have diabetes (insulin and non-insulin users).
+Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting.
+There is no coinsurance, copayment, or deductible for beneficiaries eligible for the diabetes self- management training preventive benefit.
+There is no cost for blood glucose monitors.
+20% coinsurance of the cost for each Medicare-covered Diabetes supply item received in a retail setting or through mail order. • Diabetes self-management training is covered under certain conditions.
+Orthopedic and Orthotic devices require prior- authorization (approval in advance) to be covered if the cost is over \$800.